For the First Time, Prince Harry Reveals How He Coped with His Mother’s Death

 At 28, Prince Harry’s life felt like “total chaos,” he says.
 “I just couldn’t put my finger on it.
 I just didn’t know what was wrong with me.”
 So three years ago, he finally listened to his brother, Prince William’s, pleas for him to seek help.

 He started by taking up boxing to let out his frustrations.
 “Everyone was saying boxing is good for you and it’s a really good way of letting out aggression,” he says.
 “And that really saved me because I was on the verge of punching someone, so being able to punch someone who had pads was certainly easier.”
-(If you know someone with mental health issues, make sure you don’t fall for these myths.)

 To be clear, Prince Harry stresses his mental health issues stemmed from his mother’s death, not his time serving in Afghanistan.
 However, working with a personnel recovery unit in 2015 actually helped him work through his own struggles.
 As he listened to stories of wounded or sick soldiers’ serious mental health problems, he began to understand his own better.